 It looks like a person with natural talent has some superpowers in comparison to typical guitar players who struggle with chord changes, learning new things, not to mention playing fast guitar licks.
 This is when this thought may start creeping into your mind: “Maybe I’m just not talented?”

 A long time ago, I had a student.
-He signed up for my private guitar lessons (Guitar lessons in Reading) with two of his friends.
+He signed up for my private guitar lessons (Guitar lessons in South West London) with two of his friends.
 They were total beginners and wanted to learn the guitar together.
 Two of them were fast learners, the other guy was the definition of a person that ‘doesn’t have it’.
 What others played with ease, he struggled with quite a lot.
 I was convinced that he would be the first one to quit.

 After a few sessions, they decided to quit as a group as something came up, and they could not make the guitar lessons together anymore.
 They decided to take lessons separately.
 After a few months, the student that ‘didn’t have it’ was the only one still taking lessons with me, as the other ones had stopped.
 With this student, we worked on basic strumming, simple scales, and songs….
 There was a lot of frustration and a lot of fun.